-If you want to take your grooming seriously, your shaving kit needs to include a heck of a lot more things than just a cheap can of shaving foam and a Mach 3.
+If you want to take your grooming seriously, your shaving kit or shaving accessories need to include a heck of a lot more things than just a cheap can of shaving foam and a Mach 3.

-Nonetheless, since every man wants something different, we figured we would make our kit totally comprehensive and include virtually all of the shaving products a man could ever want.
+Nonetheless, since every man wants something different, we figured we would make our kit totally comprehensive and include virtually all of the shaving supplies from shave brands a man could ever want.

-The Ultimate Shaving Kit: The Tools
+The Ultimate Shaving Supplies Kit: The Tools Needed

-While we definitely think no shaving kit can really be complete without at least one safety razor (many men have at least two or three different models), we also think that there needs to be a backup option for those times when you’re in a hurry, too tired or lazy or suddenly discover you’ve run out of blades.
+While we definitely think no shaving supplies kit can really be complete without at least one safety razor (many men have at least two or three different models), we also think that there needs to be a backup option for those times when you’re in a hurry, too tired or lazy or suddenly discover you’ve run out of blades.

-Similarly, a high quality disposable or cartridge razor can offer a decent shave in a short time and even many diehard wet shavers still rely on them from time to time.
+Similarly, a high-quality disposable or cartridge razor can offer a decent shave in a short time and even many diehard wet shavers still rely on them from time to time.

 If you’re really willing to go all out, you may even consider buying a shavette or a straight razor, although straight razors themselves really need their own complete kit as you’ll need a strop, hone, paste, etc.